nbtechops/TechTestRepo/DECISIONS.md

  - Code for push to ECR tested
  - Currently same EC2 to build image and run image
  - Postgres DB needs initialised first (so the container must be run twice?)
+ - Jenkins runs on port 8080
+ - Vibrato App runs on port 3000